mesosphere/dcos-docs-site/pages/1.11/administering-clusters/backup-and-restore/backup-restore-cli/index.md

 ---
 layout: layout.pug
 navigationTitle:  Back up and Restore CLI
-title: Back up and Restore CLI
+title: Back Up and Restore CLI
 menuWeight: 0
 excerpt: Backing up and restoring your cluster using the CLI

 enterprise: true
 ---
+You can use the CLI to create and restore backups of your cluster.

 # Prerequisites
 - A DC/OS Enterprise cluster.